University of California-San Diego

 - Write clearly.
 Use proper grammar and punctuation (“I,” “me,” and contractions are fine).

-- Formatting: single-space, 12-point font size, 1-inch top and bottom margins and 2-inch side margins.
+- Formatting: Include your name and the word count on the first page.
+Use single-space, 12-point font size, 1-inch top and bottom margins and 2-inch side margins.

 If you need help with writing, consider seeking assistance from the UC San Diego Writing Hub.